atharva-18/Object-Streamer/README.md

 <li>OpenCV</li>
 </ul>

-A modified version of this program is currently being used for state estimation in a driverless car currently in development by DJSRacing.
+A modified version of this program is currently being used as a part of state estimation in a driverless car currently in development by DJSRacing.

 ### Usage

 To get started, run - ```pip install -r requirements.txt``` to install the required dependencies.

-This is assuming Ubuntu 18.04 LTS is installed on your computer with the required libraries for x264, DIVX, etc; if you are using any other OS, make sure you that are using the appropriate codec for video encoding.
+This is assuming that Ubuntu 18.04 LTS is installed on your computer with the required libraries for x264, DIVX, etc; if you are using any other OS, make sure you that are using the appropriate codec for video encoding.

 <b>Arguments</b><br>